 Although the Bengal cat was recognized by TICA in 1986, there are still a lot of misconceptions about this breed.
 One such misconception is that it’s half-wild.
-While first generation Bengals (the direct offspring of a domestic cat and an Asian Leopard Cat) are indeed half-wild, the subsequent generations are not.
+While first-generation Bengals (the direct offspring of a domestic cat and a leopard cat) are indeed half-wild, the subsequent generations are not.

 This misconception has led to many jurisdictions prohibiting or restricting the ownership of Bengal cats.
 For this reason, it is crucial to know your local regulations before adopting a Bengal.

 These are the restrictions for the United States, Canada, Europe, and Australia:

 Are Bengal cats illegal in the United States?

 In the United States, Bengals are banned in Connecticut, Hawaii, Seattle, and New York City.
 There are also restrictions or requirements in Alaska, Delaware, Denver, Georgia, Iowa, and Massachusetts.

 |Alaska||Must be at least four generations removed from the leopard cat|

 A permit and a registered pedigree indicating the previous four generations are required